bollu/bollu.github.io/README.txt

 - File contains shell stuff to run in `RUN <cmd>` lines. `<cmd>` can have newlines with backslash ala shell script.
 - `docker run <image/layer sha> <command>` to run something at an image SHA (ie, not in a running container).
 Useful to debug.
   protip: `docker run <sha-of-layer-before-error> /bin/bash` to get a shell.
+- `docker run -it <sha-of-build-success-or-failure>` to ssh into the container interactively.
 - `docker exec <container-sha> <command>` to run something in a container.
 - to delete an image: `docker image ls`, `docker rmi -f <image-sha>`
 - docker prune all unused stuff: `docker system prune -a`